South Barito Regency

 South Barito Regency (Kabupaten Barito Selatan) is a regency in Central Kalimantan province of Indonesia.
-The regency seat is located in town of Buntok, located in South Dusun district.
-The population of South Barito Regency was 124,128 at the 2010 Census and 131,100 at the 2020 Census; the official estimate as at mid 2021 was 131,606.
+On 10 April 2002 the eastern districts were split off to create a new East Barito Regency, while the residual South Barito District has an area of 7,020 km2.
+The regency seat is located in the town of Buntok, located in South Dusun district.
+The population of South Barito Regency was 124,128 at the 2010 Census and 131,140 at the 2020 Census; the official estimate as at mid 2023 was 134,698 (comprising 68,830 males and 65,868 females).

 History

 It was part of Sultanate of Banjar, but ceded to Dutch East Indies in 1849.
 The region was previously known as Dusun Ilir.
 Later, the region became part of Kewedanan Barito Hilir, which the new Indonesian government inherited after independence.
 Later together with Kewedanan of East Barito, it was merged into single Barito Regency under newly formed Central Kalimantan province with capital in Muara Teweh.
-However, it was split again into several regencies in January 1959, becoming East Barito, South Barito, and North Barito.
+However, it was split again into several regencies in January 1959, becoming South Barito and North Barito.

 Geography

 Land formation in the regency is considered old and relatively not considered fertile.
 Soil mostly consist of alluvium sediments from rivers and peat in swamp regions, with little to no volcanic material.
 Alluvium sediments were found along the banks of Barito river, making around 41.5% of soil formation in the regency, while further from the river other soil type such as regosol could be found.

 Regency's topography is flat and low-lying but on the most part except on northern parts where mountain ranges could be found.
 The regency's low-lying regions are wetlands and swamps with little variations.